 Garlic has been shown to have antibacterial, antiviral, and antifungal properties, making it a great natural remedy for infections.
 It also contains antioxidants that help protect against cell damage and may reduce the risk of chronic diseases such as cancer and heart disease.
 Garlic has been linked to lower blood pressure and improved cholesterol levels, which can help reduce the risk of heart disease.
 A study published in the Journal of Nutrition found that garlic consumption was associated with a lower risk of colorectal cancer.

 Garlic is also great for the immune system.
 It contains compounds that stimulate the production of white blood cells, which help fight off infections.
-Garlic has been shown to be effective against the common cold, and regular consumption may help prevent colds altogether.
+Garlic is effective against the common cold, and regular consumption may help prevent colds altogether.

 Dietary Considerations